Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 How can we build a usable, tested and fully integrated product increment every Sprint?
 Are we doing that already?
 Why not?

+## **Fast Automated Feedback**
+Tests send you a message.
+They send you a message now and in 5 years from now.
+They tell you:
+**Is the code working as it is expected or not?**
+This fast feedback is very valuable if you are working on your product, either by changing it, fixing a bug or by adding a new feature.
+Ask: "How do you know our product works in 5 years?"

 ## **Tests are as important as documentation**
 Documentation is needed, and one good way to document how software **must** work are tests.
-I emphasize **must**, since documentation only documents how the software **might** work.
+I emphasize **must**, since written documentation only documents how the software **might** work.
 We learned too often that documentation gets out of sync too easily.
-I blogged about the ["Why are *automated tests* so important?"](http://blog.gfader.com/2010/10/why-are-automated-tests-so-important.html) on my personal blog.

 ## **Quality**
 Quality is everyone’s responsibility in a Scrum Team.
 There is no QA Team in a Scrum context, which means the whole Scrum team is responsible for delivering high quality software that works and is fully tested.